 Dallas to give away free produce in one neighborhood every other Friday

-The City of Dallas’ Office of Community Care, in collaboration with the American Heart Association and the Last Patrol opens biweekly fresh produce drive at the West Dallas Multipurpose Center.
+The City of Dallas’ Office of Community Care, in collaboration with the American Heart Association and the Last Patrol, has launched a fresh produce drive at the West Dallas Multipurpose Center.

 Through this initiative, OCC and its partners aim to provide access to fresh food and nutritional support to more than 370,000 community members in West Dallas who are impacted by food insecurity.

-“Food insecurity occurs when healthy food is not readily available daily, due to poverty or socioeconomic challenges, causing people to go hungry or eat food that is of reduced quality, variety or desirability,” said Ashley Hutto, manager of the West Dallas Multipurpose Center.
-“This program will support community members in improving food security and access to fresh produce in West Dallas. “
+"Food insecurity occurs when healthy food is not readily available daily, due to poverty or socioeconomic challenges, causing people to go hungry or eat food that is of reduced quality, variety or desirability," says West Dallas Multipurpose Center manager Ashley Hutto in a statement.
+"This program will support community members in improving food security and access to fresh produce in West Dallas."

 There is no income or zip code requirement to participate.